OpenSVBRDF/OpenSVBRDF.github.io/index.md

         articleno = {254},
 }
 ```
 For commercial licensing options, please email hwu at acm.org.
-See <a href="COPYING.txt">COPYING</a> for the open source license.

 ## Challenges

 In the future, We are going to set up open challenges (e.g., on material estimation, classification, generation) because standardized benchmarks based on our growing dataset might be useful to quantitatively evaluate existing as well as future research on a common ground.<br><br>
-Further information will be added to the <a href="http://xiaohema98.com/">database website</a>.
+Further information will be added to the <a href="http://www.cad.zju.edu.cn/home/opensvbrdf/">database website</a>.

 <iframe width="480" height="270" src="https://www.youtube.com/embed/tDccO4-SQQE?rel=0&amp;showinfo=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>